Professor-Puddle/Eclipse-Hub-Issues/README.md

 Most issues fix themselves after waiting for a few minutes or after retrying.<br>
 The hub is only supported by Krnl and Synapse.
 No other executor supports it as of now.<br>
 "Supports" does not mean that the hub won't run, so please make sure you are using the right executor.<br>
-Always check the discord and the "scripts" section of the hub to see which games are not patched, as the hub won't load if the script is patched on that game.<br><br>
+Always check the discord and the "scripts" section of the hub to see which games are not patched, as the hub won't load if the script is patched on that game.<br>
+If you still can't fix your issue, please join the discord server and state your issue in the `#support` channel.<br><br>

 ### 1. Hub Not Loading
 What you would have to do is try rejoining.<br>